top of page

 ...

-The blunt edge of that noise jabbed through me, it felt like a kick of some sort, like getting hit hard from the inside yet never being touched.
+The blunt edge of that noise punched through me, it felt like a kick of some sort, like getting hit hard from the inside.

-In that very moment I understand that firing a weapon was literally setting off an explosion.
-The weight of the gun, the "monstrosity of metal" contained the explosion and pushed all of its frustration out into one direction.
-The explosion that I sat off, was plenty fine making me a lefty, the gun stopped it.
+I came to understand that firing a weapon was literally setting off an explosion.
+The weight of the gun, the "monstrosity of metal" contained the explosion and pushed all of its frustrated intentions out into a focused direction.
+The explosion that I sat off was plenty fine blowing my hand away, the gun stopped it.

-Through some miracle, maybe even a mild state of shock I am stricken with awe.
 The better sense of me wants to drop this device of death to the sandy earth and yelp away with my green masculinity tucked between my legs.
+Through some miracle, maybe even a mild state of shock I am stricken with awe, standing in place emotionally gathering the scattered pieces knocked loose from this ordeal.

 and..... *back to the kitchen*

-I lift the black heavy metal to the wall and with assured confidence I fully commit to my intention and yank the trigger back.
+I lift the black heavy metal to the wall and with assured confidence I fully commit to my intention.
+I yank the trigger back.
 I snatch through the recalled difficulty, I snatch to own it with prejudice.
-I SNATCH with a subtle hatred of a yesterme.
+I SNATCH with a subtle hatred of a weak yesterme.
 I am loaded with over-compensation to make up for a shivering hammer.
 My hammer will never shiver again.
 I snatch back to take the respect my father owes me, he will recognize I am a man!!!!

 The hammer blurs out of its seat immediately slamming back with….